IamLiesa/blog_21moves/content/blog/good-morning-yoga-at-lago-sul-trasimeno.md

 {{% chapter_header "Working out in the morning with a spectacular view" "workoutWithAView" %}}
 The view from up the hill where the pool was had such a soothing effect on me.
 I felt like I was finally able to breath freely again, to calm my mind and to forget what was troubling me.
 Working out on top of the hill, the most beautiful view below and the noise of some horses above, definitely motivated me to try out some new things in Yoga.
 I tried out the crow and guess what, I finally succeeded.
 I also took my holiday workout routine to the poolside.

-{{% pin_it_image "good-morning yoga sun salutation" "img/posts/good-morning-yoga-at-lago-sul-trasimeno/IMG_5899.jpg" %}}
+{{% pin_it_image "good-morning yoga sun salutation" "img/posts/good-morning-yoga-at-lago-sul-trasimeno/IMG_5899.jpg" "is-src-set" %}}

 {{% chapter_header "Trying to incorporate this clarity and calmness into my everyday life" "incorporateCalmnessInLife" %}}
 The hardest part however, is always getting back from a holiday.
 Suddenly you are in the real world again.
 Here it is again, the hassle that you thought you had left behind.
 And now everything feels even louder than before.
 To keep this calmness and incorporate it into your everyday life is challenging.
 I’ve been struggling to find my inner balance for a long time.
 However, now that I work out on a regular basis, I finally feel like I have a way to release all this tension and stress.
 Of course, building up a routine needs time and work but I definitely feel that it is worth it.
 I never thought that I would find Yoga for me.
 It never felt like actual sport to me and I actually didn't want to pursue it.
 Now I am happy that I didn't quit on it.

-{{% pin_it_image "good morning yoga sun salutation" "img/posts/good-morning-yoga-at-lago-sul-trasimeno/IMG_5797.jpg" %}}
+{{% pin_it_image "good morning yoga sun salutation" "img/posts/good-morning-yoga-at-lago-sul-trasimeno/IMG_5797.jpg" "is-src-set" %}}

 {{% chapter_header "I finally understood what Yoga was about" "WhatYogaIsAbout" %}}
 As I said I was never really able to identify myself with the practice of Yoga.
 Now I’ve finally understood that it is all about the balance; body and mind work together in Yoga.
 And if I manage to incorporate my everyday Yoga into my life, I am sure I can also incorporate some of the clarity and calmness into my life.
 The same calmness that I felt in Italy.